 Well!
 It seems that my last post about quilting patterns touched a couple of nerves… it seems that any of us who have designed quilt patterns got a bit prickly about the comment that we do it to “make a quick buck.” (insert hysterical laughter).

 So I thought I would give you a peek behind the green curtain on how my Chunky Wee Bag pattern got designed.
-I wrote this up for Generation Q Magazine last year for their Sept/Oct issue.
 While it’s definitely a humorous look at the monologue in my head, please don’t miss how many times I made and tested the bag before I let it out of the house.
 Seriously.

 The 17th Time’s the Charm – OR – What it Took to Make the Chunky Wee Bag Pattern (said in my best Rocky and Bullwinkle voice-over)